-Staff should share low-level concerns in confidence with the Executive Head or HoS in the first instance.
+Staff should share low-level concerns in confidence with the Executive Head or Head of School in the first instance.

 Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.